 Panax ginseng belongs to the family Araliaceae and is one of the finest aphrodisiacs in the world.
 It acts as a neurotransmitter inducing penile erection.12 Researchers at the University of Hawaii found that women who took a ginseng supplement significantly upped their libido in a month and 68 percent also said their overall sex life improved dramatically.

 Research has shown that chocolate consumption causes a release of phenylethylamine and serotonin, which leads to some aphrodisiac and mood-lifting effects.13 Release of phenylethylamine upon eating dark chocolate, gives the same feel good endorphins triggered by sex.
 It works like Viagra as it is also full of arginine, an amino acid that converts to nitric oxide and increases the nitric oxide levels which enhance and improve blood flow.14

-Honey’s B vitamins aid in the production of testosterone, and its boron content helps the body use estrogen, which is a key factor in proper blood flow and arousal.
-It cures sterility, impotence, and waning virility.
+Vitamins in Honey aid in the production of testosterone, and its boron content helps the body use estrogen, which is a key factor in proper blood flow and arousal.
+It helps cure sterility, impotencey, and waning virility.
 It is prescribed for weak heart and sexual vigor.
 Honey has chemicals which boost attraction.
-It is rich in B vitamins, enzymes, amino acids and minerals.
+It is rich in vitamin B, enzymes, amino acids, and minerals.
 Therefore, honey is called an energy booster and helps you sustain high energy levels.16

 Green tea is rich in compounds called catechins, which have been shown to be effective in reducing belly fat and speed the liver’s healing capacity.